 Ensuring that family group photos are sharp requires more than sharp focus.
-You also need to consider what aperture to use.
+So you also need to consider what aperture to use.

 How aperture creates a blurry background

-However, with every additional person you add to the shot you make the juggle a little more difficult.
-Firstly, because you have to keep an eye on where everyone is, but secondly, because the wrong aperture setting could result in blurry people in family portraits.
+However, with every additional person you add to the shot you make the juggle a little more difficult, because:

 So deciding on what F stop to use for family photos isn’t just about setting the exposure, it’s about controlling the depth of field and juggling the need to blur the background, but keep the family group sharp.